neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 # Email Pager 2

-Raw email must be decoded first, else first layer is unusable What does caller do as it's writing the file?
+Raw email must be decoded first, else first Layer is unusable What does caller do as it's writing the file?

 Header, Body, Attachment(s), [-- markers --]